raspberrypi/noobs/README.md

 2. Add `boot_partition=<partition number>` to the file and save it to disk.

 This will also prevent the splashscreen from being displayed at boot.
 The partition number can be found by running `sudo fdisk -l` the partition will be one of the FAT32 partitions `/dev/mmcblk0p5` would be partition 5.
+Note that once an `autoboot.txt` file is present, there's then no way to force the NOOBS GUI to display, until you delete (or rename) the `autoboot.txt` file.

 ===